pauwels-labs/redact-docs/source/storage.rst

 clients to request or modify the stored data.

 An important note is that the owner of the Redact-storage server does not need to be trusted.
-The client encrypts stored data before sending it to storage, meaning that the storage server only ever handles ciphertexts (unless the client is purposefully storing public, plaintext information).
+The Redact-client encrypts stored data before sending it to storage, meaning that the storage server only ever handles ciphertexts (unless the Redact-client is purposefully storing public, plaintext information).
 This allows operation of a multi-tenant storage service to be delegated to a third-party, reducing the burden on users.